qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 ::

-   # label based on two fields 'name' and 'place' with a
+   # label based on two fields 'name' and 'place' with a comma as separater
    "name" || ', ' || "place"

    -> John Smith, Paris

-   # label based on two fields 'name' and 'place' with a descriptive text
+   # label based on two fields 'name' and 'place' separated by comma
    'My name is ' || "name" || 'and I live in ' || "place"

    -> My name is John Smith and I live in Paris